eclipse-ibeji/freyja/docs/design/README.md

 - `create_new`: Serves as an integration point for the core Freyja components.
 This function will be called by the `freyja_main` function to create an instance of your adapter.
 - `check_for_work`: Because mappings returned from the `get_mapping` API can potentially be large, this method is used to first poll for changes before calling that API.
 If the result is false, then the cartographer will not invoke the `get_mapping` API until it polls again.
-- `send_inventory`: This API is currently unused.
-It is reserved for potential future use, but may also be removed.
-A default empty implementation is provided for convenience so that this function may be omitted from your trait implementation.
-It is also safe to use the `unimplemented!()` macro since this function will not be called.
 - `get_mapping`: Returns mapping information that will be used by Freyja's emitter

 For more information about the mapping service and how this interface is used, see the [Mapping Service](#mapping-service) section.